BetzDrive/bldc-controller/docs/protocol_v2.md

 - Re-assigning board ID

 ### Reading/Writing
-Registers can be read from and written to using the `COMM_FC_REG_RW` command.
+Registers can be read from and written to using the `COMM_FC_REG_READ_WRITE` command.
 The payload of the function request has five distinct fields:

 |  | Read Start Address | Read Count | Write Start Address | Write Count | Write Values |
 |------|------------|--------------------|-------------|---------------------|--------------|
 | **Size (bytes)** | 2 | 1 | 2 | 1 | *n* |

 By incrementing the *Read Count* and *Write Count* values, registers with consecutive addresses can be read from and written to in batches.
 Their values should be concatenated together in `Write Values` (for writes), as well as in the response payload (for reads).

+The standalone `COMM_FC_REG_READ` and `COMM_FC_REG_WRITE`commands can be used in the same way, with the read fields omitted for writes and write fields omitted for reads.

 ### Register List